 In many Aikido dojo's the first Aikido techniques description is shihonage and ikkajo.

-They are regarded as very difficult to master, and need
+They are regarded as very difficult to master, and introduced early on.

-The techniques need to be practised thousands of times in order to truly master them.
-Of course, you already know that repetition is the only way to get good at anything... right?
+The techniques must be practiced 1,000's of times to truly master them.
+Of course, repetition is the only way to get good at anything...

-If you try several different ways to perform the basic Aikido techniques.
-This allows you to develop a greater understanding of the Aiki principles involved that underlie them.
+There are several ways to perform basic Aikido techniques.
+This allows you to develop a greater understanding of Aiki principles involved that underlie them.

 or throw an attacker in any direction, by manipulating the wrist, elbow

 forward (irimi), and if pushed you turn away (tenkan).
 It involves leading an attacker around the perimeter of a

 circle... down, up, over the top and down again, which allows you to control them.

 Some sort of distraction is necessary in all techniques.
 This may be a simple shout (ki-ai), a sudden move, or an atemi strike to a nerve point.